Advice on care

-It should be automatically offered to anyone who needs to be a self -funder because the value of their principal residence takes over the relevant thresholds and they haven’t managed to sell their home within 12 weeks of permanently entering full time permanent care.
-If you haven’t been offered it and should qualify, speak to your Local Authority.
+It should be automatically offered to anyone who only needs to be a self-funder because it is only the value of their principal residence which takes them over the relevant thresholds which in 2025-6 are (£23,250 England, £50,000 in Wales or £22,000 in Scotland) and they haven’t managed to sell their home within 12 weeks of permanently entering full time permanent care.
+If you haven’t been offered it and should qualify, contact your Local Authority Social Care finance team.

 Should you qualify, your Local Authority then pays your care fees for you until you sell your home or die when they will recover the debt from the sale proceeds.